daylinmorgan/clonmapper/docs/docs/protocol.md

     | 5 | 4 | hold |

-1. Clean barcoding library plasmid pool using a DNA clean and concentrator kit and elute in 22 $\mu$L warm, nuclease-free water.[^4]
+1. Clean barcoding library plasmid pool using a DNA clean and concentrator kit and elute in 22 µL warm, nuclease-free water.[^4]
-1. Prepare for *e. coli* electroporation by pre-warming recovery media to room temperature, thawing electrocompetent *e. coli* on ice, and pre-chilling 2 mm electroporation cuvettes on ice.[^5]
+1. Prepare for *E. coli* electroporation by pre-warming recovery media to room temperature, thawing electrocompetent *E. coli* on ice, and pre-chilling 2 mm electroporation cuvettes on ice.[^5]
-1. Aliquot 100 $\mu$L of E.coli into the chilled 0.2 cm electroporation cuvette,
+1. Aliquot 100 µL of *E.coli* into the chilled 0.2 cm electroporation cuvette,
-   add 5 $\mu$L of purified assembled plasmid, and stir with pipet tip.[^6]
+   add 5 µL of purified assembled plasmid, and stir with pipet tip.[^6]
-1. Transform e. coli by electroporating with 1 pulse at 2.5 kV.[^7]
+1. Transform *E. coli* by electroporating with 1 pulse at 2.5 kV.[^7]
 1. Add 2 mL Recovery Media and gently pipet up and down immediately after electroporation, and transfer to a sterile 50ml conical tube.
 1. Repeat steps 10-12 three times
 1. Allow cells to recover for 30 min at 37 °C with shaking at 250 rpm.
-1. Pre-warm 2xYT agar plates with 100 $\mu$g/mL carbenicillin.
+1. Pre-warm 2xYT agar plates with 100 µg/mL carbenicillin.
 1. After recovery, perform dilution plating
    1:10^4^, 1:10^5^, 1:10^6^ on carbenicillin agar plates.
 1. Incubate plates overnight at 37 °C.
-1. Put the remaining transformant mixture into 500 mL 2xYT with 100 $\mu$g/mL carbenicillin in a 2 L flasks.
+1. Put the remaining transformant mixture into 500 mL 2xYT with 100 µg/mL carbenicillin in a 2 L flasks.
 1. Incubate flasks at 30 °C overnight with shaking at 250 rpm.
 1. The culture can be pelleted or midi/maxi prepped for usage.
 1. Calculate transformation efficiency from dilution plating.[^8]